-1. The Union shall develop judicial cooperation in civil matters having cross-border implications, based on the principle of mutual recognition of judgments and decisions in extrajudicial cases.
-Such cooperation may include the adoption of measures for the approximation of the laws and regulations of the Member States.

-2. For the purposes of paragraph 1, European laws or framework laws [Regulations or Directives] shall establish measures, particularly when necessary for the proper functioning of the internal market, aimed at ensuring:
+- 1. The Union shall develop judicial cooperation in civil matters having cross-border implications, based on the principle of mutual recognition of judgments and decisions in extrajudicial cases.
+Such cooperation may include the adoption of measures for the approximation of the laws and regulations of the Member States. - 2.
+For the purposes of paragraph 1, the European Parliament and the Council, acting in accordance with the ordinary legislative procedure, shall adopt, particularly when necessary for the proper functioning of the internal market, measures aimed at ensuring:

-(a) the mutual recognition and enforcement between Member States of judgments and decisions in extrajudicial cases;

-(b) the cross-border service of judicial and extrajudicial documents;

-(c) the compatibility of the rules applicable in the Member States concerning conflict of laws and of jurisdiction;

-(d) cooperation in the taking of evidence;

-(e) effective access to justice;

-(f) the elimination of obstacles to the proper functioning of civil proceedings, if necessary by promoting the compatibility of the rules on civil procedure applicable in the Member States;

-(g) the development of alternative methods of dispute settlement;

-(h) support for the training of the judiciary and judicial staff.

-3. Notwithstanding paragraph 2, a European law or framework law of the Council shall establish measures concerning family law with cross-border implications.
-The Council shall act unanimously after consulting the European Parliament.

-The Council, on a proposal from the Commission, may adopt a European decision determining those aspects of family law with cross-border implications which may be the subject of acts adopted by the ordinary legislative procedure.
-The Council shall act unanimously after consulting the European Parliament.

-3. Notwithstanding paragraph 2, measures concerning family law with cross-border implications shall be established by the Council, acting in accordance with a special legislative procedure.
-The Council shall act unanimously after consulting the European Parliament.
+- (a) the mutual recognition and enforcement between Member States of judgments and decisions in extrajudicial cases; - (b) the cross-border service of judicial and extrajudicial documents; - (c) the compatibility of the rules applicable in the Member States concerning conflict of laws and of jurisdiction; - (d) cooperation in the taking of evidence; - (e) effective access to justice; - (f) the elimination of obstacles to the proper functioning of civil proceedings, if necessary by promoting the compatibility of the rules on civil procedure applicable in the Member States; - (g) the development of alternative methods of dispute settlement; - (h) support for the training of the judiciary and judicial staff. - 3.
+By way of derogation from paragraph 2, measures concerning family law with cross-border implications shall be established by the Council, acting in accordance with a special legislative procedure.
+The Council shall act unanimously after consulting the European Parliament. - 4.
 The Council, on a proposal from the Commission, may adopt a decision determining those aspects of family law with cross-border implications which may be the subject of acts adopted by the ordinary legislative procedure.
 The Council shall act unanimously after consulting the European Parliament.

-The proposal referred to in the second subparagraph shall be notified to the national Parliaments.
-If a national Parliament makes known its opposition within six months of the date of such notification, the decision referred to in the second subparagraph shall not be adopted.
-In the absence of opposition, the Council may adopt the decision."
+This proposal shall be notified to the national Parliaments.
+If a national Parliament makes known its opposition within six months of the date of such notification, the decision shall not be adopted.
+In the absence of opposition, the Council may adopt the decision.